frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/timesheets.md

    * **Billing Hours**: This number of hours for which the Customer needs to be billed for this Timesheet.
    * **Billing Rate**: The rate at which the customer needs to be billed for this Work.
 It is fetched from the activity cost (per employee) or from activity type and can be edited.
    * **Costing Rate**: The rate is fetched from the activity cost (per employee) or from activity type and can be edited.
-   * **Billing Amount**: The billing rate gets auto-calculated based on the billable number of hours and the Billing Rate.
+   * **Billing Amount**: The billing amount gets auto-calculated based on the billable number of hours and the Billing Rate.
-   * **Costing Amount**: The costing rate gets auto-calculated based on the number of hours and the costing rate.
+   * **Costing Amount**: The costing amount gets auto-calculated based on the number of hours and the costing rate.

    <img class="screenshot" alt="Timesheet" src="{{docs_base_url}}/assets/img/project/projects-time-sheet-expansion.png">